-Figure 1 shows the locations where the maximum-modeled DPM and PM{2.5} concentrations occurred.
+Figure 1 shows the locations where the maximum-modeled DPM and PM2.5 concentrations occurred.
 The maximum concentrations occurred on the first-floor (i.e. 1.5 meters receptor breathing height) of a condominium residence located immediately south of the project site.
-The maximum increased cancer risk at the location of the maximally exposed individual (MEI) was calculated using the BAAOMD recommended methods and the maximum annual modeled DPM concentration.
+The maximum increased cancer risk at the location of the maximally exposed individual (MEI) was calculated using the BAAQMD recommended methods and the maximum annual modeled DPM concentration.
 The cancer risk calculations are based on applying the BAAQMD recommended age sensitivity factors to the TAC concentrations.
 Age-sensitivity factors reflect the greater sensitivity of infants and small children to cancer causing TACs.
 BAAQMD-recommended exposure parameters were used for the cancer risk calculations, as described in Attachment 1.
-Infant and adult exposures were assumed to occur at all residences through the entire construction period.
+Third, trimester, infant and adult exposures were assumed to occur at all residences through the entire construction period.
 Note that since the project construction is predicted to occur in less than two years, only infant exposure parameters were used in calculating the maximum cancer risk at the residential receptors due to their higher breathing rate.
-A higher breathing rate results in a higher cancer risk because the infant would inhale more construction emissions than someone with a lower breathing rate (i.e., 3rd trimester babies, children, and adults).
-Therefore, using infant exposure parameters results in a higher, more conservative cancer risk prediction.
 Attachment 3 includes the construction emission calculations and source information used in the modeling and the cancer risk calculations.

 Results of this assessment indicated that the maximum excess residential cancer risks would exceed the BAAQMD significance threshold of 10 in one million and the maximum PM{2.5} concentrations would exceed the BAAQMD significance threshold of 0.3 μg/m3.
 Implementation of Mitigation Measures AQ-2 would reduce this impact to a level of less-than-significant as seen in Table 4, which summarizes the maximum cancer risks, PM{2.5} concentrations, and health hazard indexes for project related construction activities affecting the residential MEI.
-Note that Mitigation Measure AQ-2 is presented after the "Cumulative Impact on the Cumulative MEI" section.
+Note that